Arie Slob: Early political career

 A native of Nieuwerkerk aan den IJssel, Slob studied history at the University of Groningen.
 He started his political career as a member of the municipal council of Zwolle from 1993 to 2001.
 In 2001, Slob became a member of the House of Representatives for the Reformed Political League (GPV) when its leader, Gert Schutte, retired.
 After the 2002 election, the newly formed Christian Union lost a seat and Slob did not return to Parliament.
 When Kars Veling, the party's lijsttrekker, stepped down as a result of the election loss, Slob took his place.
-He was put on the second place of the list of Christian Union candidates for the 2003 election and was reelected.
+He was put in second place on the list of Christian Union candidates for the 2003 election and was reelected.

 Leader of the Christian Union

 After the 2006 general election, Slob and party lijsttrekker André Rouvoet represented the Christian Union in the negotiations for the formation of the new cabinet of the Netherlands, the Fourth Balkenende cabinet; Rouvoet was appointed Deputy Prime Minister of the Netherlands.
 Slob took his place as parliamentary leader.
 In 2011, when Rouvoet stepped down as party leader, Slob succeeded him.

-As a member of the House of Representatives, he also was a member of the Temporary Committee on Infrastructural Projects.
+As a member of the House of Representatives, he was also a member of the Temporary Committee on Infrastructural Projects.